hariKRN2000/LEMOS-models/README.md

 2) Used to analyze experimental data: <br>
--- ```timing diagram``` : Folder containing the python files used to generate the variation in duty cycle across the experimental time scale.
+-- ```timing diagram``` : Folder containing the python files used to generate the variation in duty cycle across the experimental time scale. <br>
 -- ```Experimental Data Analysis``` : Folder containing the python files used to generate the variation in duty cycle across the experimental time scale.

 4) Used to run the experiments